Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Ready-to-use knowledge base templates can give you the right headstart as you begin the journey of creating a customer service knowledge base.

-Another critical strategy is to avoid writing large blocks of text as they are difficult to digest.
+Avoid writing large blocks of text as they are difficult to digest.
 Make your content scannable by adding bullet points, highlighting key sentences, and adding the necessary white space.

+A searchable knowledge base can be the best thing for your business.
+As you start typing the keywords, it should display relevant articles closely matching your queries.
 You can further improve the search experience by using the right keywords across articles, creating high-quality content, and building a structure that’s easy to navigate.

 When written text is combined with relevant images and videos, it leaves a positive impact on customers.
 Customers can learn by reading about the processes as well as watching them in action, which makes it a fun and engaging experience.

+Visuals also provide a breather from the large chunks of text.
 Support your knowledge base content with the right visuals and watch your customers solve problems quickly and happily.

 Connect Your Knowledge Base With Help Desk & Live Chat